 See A Vet

 In case your female dog already has reproduced, and you don’t need more puppies, you can also consider ‘spaying’.
-Spaying is a process of making your female dog sterile and removing her ovaries.
+Spaying is the process of making your female dog sterile and removing her ovaries.

 There are times when the female dog becomes too stressed during the heat period and bleeds a lot.
 This can be avoided by seeing a vet and getting the dog spayed.
 This can also help reduce the risk of developing uterine cancer at the later stages.